-7.2.2.x Algorithm for coexistence management over a region by controlling the number of cochannel GCOs
+7.2.2.x Algorithm for coexistence management over a region by controlling the number of co-channel GCOs

 7.2.2.x.1 Introduction

-Instead of providing the avaialbel channels for a sngile location, the GCO can provide the available channels that are valid for a certain region.
+Instead of providing the available channels for a single location, the GCO can provide the available channels that are valid for a certain region.
 When there are multiple GCOs that operate within a common region, the coexistence manager which manages the GCOs such as small cells over an area, e.g., a residential area.
-A statisical model can be used to model the random location withn the given region.
+A statistical model can be used to model the random location within the given region.
 From this information, the CM can calculate the each GCO’s individual capacity as well as the sum capacity of all GCOs taking into account the interference among these GCOs.
-Given the expected QoS from the GCOs, the CM can determine the minimum number of assigned channels to CRSs while achieving a satisfactory QoS of individual GCO and sum capacities of GCOs.
+Given the expected QoS from the GCOs, the CM can determine the maximum number of GCOs and the minimum number of assigned channels to GCOs while achieving a satisfactory QoS of individual GCO and sum capacities of GCOs.

 7.2.2.x.2 Capacity calculation of randomly located GCOs over a region

-Figure XX describes the system model where the GCOs are assumed to the WSDs operting in the TV band.
-The WSDs in a given residential area are grouped into one management area with radius R. Without loss of generality, we can assume that there is one WSD at the center of the management area.
+Figure XX describes the system model where the GCOs are assumed to operate in the TV band.
+The GCOs in a given residential area are grouped into one management area with radius R. Without loss of generality, we can assume that there is one GCO at the center of the management area.
 The distance between the center of the management area and the closest point on the TV broadcast contour (also referred to as critical point in ECC 186 [xx]) is denoted as α.
-The WSD at the center of the management area is denoted as WSD-0 and it’s the n-th nearest neighbor is denoted as WSD-n.
-N is the maximum number of the WSDs.
+The GCO at the center of the management area is denoted as GCO-0 and it’s the n-th nearest neighbor is denoted as GCO-n.
+N is the maximum number of the GCOs.
 The distance between them is denoted as dn.
 The angle between dn and α is θn, which is uniformly distributed from 0 to 2π.
-The distance from WSD-n to the critical point denoted by Ln as shown in the figure can be calculated as
+The distance from GCO-n to the critical point denoted by Ln as shown in the figure can be calculated as

 Ln=α2+dn2-2αdncosθn,

 which is for determining the pathloss in the emission limit calculation .
-According to [5], we can write the probability density function of dn as follows
+We can write the probability density function of dn as follows

 fdnx=e-λπx22λπx2nxΓn,

 where Γn denotes the Gamma function.
-The density of the WSD in the management area λ is calculated as λ=Mπr2, where M is the total number of randomly distributed WSDs in a given management area.
+The density of the GCO in the management area λ is calculated as λ=Mπr2, where M is the total number of randomly distributed GCOs in a given management area.

 Figure XX System model

-To give a radio access technology agnostic analysis, we use Shannon channel capacity to evaluate the performance of WSDs’ spectrum usage.
-As mentioned previously, we assume that the each WSD employs dynamic channel access by choosing one out of the total available channels.
-If all WSDs are given an identical set of N available channels, each WSD using the same channel only with its kN-th neighbor WSD, k = 1, 2, ...
-K, where K is the maximum number WSDs operating on a particular TVWS channel.
-The instantaneous capacity of WSD-0 can be written as follows.
+To give a radio access technology agnostic analysis, we use Shannon channel capacity to evaluate the performance of GCOs’ spectrum usage.
+As mentioned previously, we assume that the each GCO employs dynamic channel access by choosing one out of the total available channels.
+If all GCOs are given an identical set of N available channels, each GCO using the same channel only with its kN-th neighbor GCO, k = 1, 2, ...
+K, where K is the maximum number of GCOs operating on a particular TVWS channel.
+The instantaneous capacity of GCO-0 can be written as follows.

 C0=wlog1+g-βP0k=1KdkN-βPk+σ2,

-where g is the distance between end user and the WSD while β is the associated pathloss exponent.
+where g is the distance between end user and the GCO while β is the associated pathloss exponent.
 Here, σ2is the noise power at the end user’s receiver.
 And, w is the channel bandwidth of a TVWS channel.
-Note that the capacity is a function of the distance from WSD to the critical point on the TV service contour and the distance between its co-channel neighbor WSDs.
-Since the locations of the WSDs are randomly distributed, we calculate the mean capacity of each WSD as
+Note that the capacity is a function of the distance from GCO to the critical point on the TV service contour and the distance between its co-channel neighbor GCOs.
+Since the locations of the GCOs are randomly distributed, we calculate the mean capacity of each GCO as